Optimal consumption under loss-averse multiplicative habit-formation preferences: Illustrative Examples and Financial Implications

-Next, we investigate the effect of changing other model parameters in Figure \ref{fig:power_market_HF_sens}, namely, the market excess expected return $\mu$, the habit formation persistence $\rho$, and the subjective discount rate $\del$.
-Since changing these parameters does not change the utility function, we have not included the plot of the utility functions in Figure \ref{fig:power_market_HF_sens}.
-The top row of Figure \ref{fig:power_market_HF_sens} shows sensitivity of the value function and the optimal policies with respect to the excess expected return $\mu$.
-The solid black curves represent the default value of $\mu=0.1$, the dashed blue curves represent the case of a more profitable risky investment with $\mu=0.2$, and the dash-dotted green curves represent a less profitable risky investment with $\mu=0.05$.
-As expected, the left plot indicates that a more profitable risky investment yields higher value function.
-The middle and right plot indicate that the agent invests more in the risky asset and consumes more when the risky asset is more profitable.
+In Figure \ref{fig:power_market_HF_sens}, we investigate the effect of changing other model parameters, namely, the market excess expected return $\mu$, the habit formation persistence $\rho$, and the subjective discount rate $\del$.
+As in the previous subsection, we only change one parameter while keeping the remaining parameters at their default values in \cref{eq:default_param_utility} and \cref{eq:default_param_market}.

+The top row of Figure \ref{fig:power_market_HF_sens} shows sensitivity of the optimal policies with respect to the excess expected return $\mu$.
+The solid black curves represent the default value of $\mu=5\%$, the dashed blue curves represent the case of a more profitable risky investment with $\mu=10\%$, and the dash-dotted green curves represent a less profitable risky investment with $\mu=2\%$.\footnote{Recall that the expected stock return is $\mu+r$ in our model, see \cref{eq:S-SDE}.
+Since $r=4\%$, these values correspond to expected stock returns of $9\%$, $14\%$, and $6\%$, respectively.} The top plot of Figure \ref{fig:power_market_HF_sens} indicate that the agent invests more in the risky asset and consumes more when the risky asset is more profitable.
 The austerity threshold $x_0$ is decreasing in $\mu$, meaning that the loss averse agent requires a lower wealth threshold when the risky asset is more profitable, which is reasonable.
-The plot also shows that the austerity threshold is sensitive to the change in $\mu$.

-The plots in the middle row of Figure \ref{fig:power_market_HF_sens} illustrate sensitivity of the value function and the optimal policies with respect to the habit formation persistence parameter $\rho$.
-As pointed out after \eqref{eq:H}, a larger value of $\rho$ makes the agent's habit more sensitive to her current consumption, while a smaller value makes the habit process more persistent by assigning higher weights to past consumption rates.
-In the middle row plots of Figure \ref{fig:power_market_HF_sens}, the solid black curves represent the default value of $\rho=1$, the dashed blue curves represents the case of a more persistent habit process with $\rho=0.25$, and the dash-dotted green line represents a more transient (i.e. more sensitive to current consumption) habit process with $\rho=4$.
+The plots in the middle row of Figure \ref{fig:power_market_HF_sens} illustrate sensitivity of the optimal policies with respect to the habit formation persistence parameter $\rho$.
+As pointed out after \cref{eq:H}, a larger value of $\rho$ makes the agent's habit more sensitive to her current consumption, while a smaller value makes the habit process more persistent by assigning higher weights to past consumption rates.
+In the middle row plots of Figure \ref{fig:power_market_HF_sens}, the solid black curves represent the default value of $\rho=0.7$, the dashed blue curves represents the case of a more persistent habit process with $\rho=0.2$, and the dash-dotted green line represents a more transient (i.e. more sensitive to current consumption) habit process with $\rho=1.2$.
+For smaller values of $\rho$, it is harder for the agent to change her habit process.
+Thus, the effect of loss aversion and habit formation become more pronounced.
+That is, for smaller values of $\rho$, the